 How to identify USB4

-• A USB Type-C connector
+• A strict USB Type-C physical connector form factor (24 pins).

 What is USB3.0